pmachadors/Globant_challenge/README.md

    ```

    Usage:

-   Especify your backup type, in this case, table.
+   Send a json specifying the backup type, in this case table, and the tables you want to backup.
+You could use Insomnia to do it.

    {"table"}
    list of tables you want to backup: